“I want to do extraordinary things,

 - Everyone has a purpose in life.
 There is something you’re good at, that you love doing—something that gives your life meaning.
 Know what that thing is, and pursue it.

-- If you don’t know your purpose, you should travel.
-Travel changes the mind and it also introduces you to exponentially more possibilities than staying put.
+- If you don’t know your purpose, go on a journey.
+Travel changes the mind and it introduces you to exponentially more possibilities than staying put.
 If you don’t yet have a passion in life, go on a journey.
-You might meet the love of your life, find a master worth learning a craft from, or simply find a culture that fills you with inspiration.
+You might meet the love of your life, find a master worth learning a craft from, or simply find the place that feels like home.

 - Ideals, not rules.
 I find ideals far more useful than rules.
 Rules are a poor substitute for a moral compass, and they don’t require critical thinking.
 So choose your values, your ideals.
 Maybe Respect?
 Bravery?
 Peace?
 You get to choose, but choose.
 And then stick by them.

-- You can do amazing things.
+- You can do extraordinary things.
 Has anyone ever said something that stopped you in your tracks?
-Have you ever seen a master at work—a musician, a martial artist, anything—doing something better or faster than you thought possible?
+Have you ever seen a master at work—a musician, a martial artist, anyone—doing something better or faster than you thought possible?
 It’s almost supernatural.
-But you can cultivate those amazing moments.
+But you can cultivate those extraordinary abilities.
 You can become so good at something, and so full of knowledge, that it’s uncanny.

 These four principals build a life that’s about more than just getting by.
-It’s a life of passionately following what you believe in and accomplishing great things.
+It’s a life of passionately following what you believe in and accomplishing things that matter.
 The entire process bristles with the energy that comes from a sense of purpose.
 These are the experiences that give meaning to a human life.

-The readers of Rogue Priest have been a tremendous resource in clarifying, defining and expanding my vision of the Heroic Faith.
+The readers of Rogue Priest have been a tremendous resource in clarifying, defining and expanding the Heroic Life.
 There have been many posts and discussions that helped shape it, but here are a few of the favorites.

 The Heroic Life